 Here’s the thing with magnesium…

-Anytime you've got a health issue, it's one of the first suggestions people will make.
+Whenever you have a health issue, it’s one of the first suggestions people will make.
 When it comes to your skin, magnesium is very important.

 Magnesium is critical to the proper functioning of your body, especially on a biochemical level.